picoblaze-IDS/bin2vhdl/README.md

 This README file details how to run a Bin2VHDL Program on a windows Operating System.
 This program is used to convert the binary packet that it will receive in parameter, into a VHDL language.
-It have been write in Java language.
+It was written in Java language.

 ## How to use it